cncf/landscape2/README.md

 - no docker
 - updated footer "Powered by" link
 - `CRUNCHBASE_CACHE_TTL` env var, and setting it to 0 causes not refreshing crunchbase
+- basic direct inlining of Google Tags, since CNCF approach does not work since 2024-05-01

 ## Notes